Infinitely Losing My Edge

 I was there.

-I was the first guy playing Ronnie Foster to the techno kids.
+I was the first guy playing Black Moon to the dance kids.

 Everybody thought I was crazy.